-I haven’t ironed ANYTHING for about 4 or 5 years – just getting out the ironing board and iron would take too much energy away from me but even if that was already done just the standing and then lifting the iron could be tolerated for one or two items but then I’d be useless for the rest of the day.
+I haven’t ironed ANYTHING for about 4 or 5 years (and even then that was probably as a favour for someone else) – just getting out the ironing board and iron would take too much energy away from me – even if that was already done just the standing and then lifting the iron could be tolerated for one or two items but then I’d be useless for the rest of the day.
 I’ve developed a washing system that means things no longer need to be ironed.
 Don’t set machine to spin too hard – 800 is good and 900 max.
 Clothes are wetter and take marginally longer to dry but they are hanging there on their own with no extra energy taken from you so it doesn’t really matter.
 My machine has a button for ‘reduced ironing’ which turns the drum backwards and forwards for a couple of minutes after the final spin which loosens the clothes from the drum and knocks out most of the creases.
 I then take the washing out of the machine and fold clothes flat and leave them for an hour (if possible) before hanging out.
 I peg out so that clothes hang from the top down.
 If you peg seams they won’t stretch out of shape or have peg marks in them if you are careful (trying to keep my elbows as close to my waist as possible – arms up in the air is totally draining) so that the hanging weight de-creases them except t-shirts which I hang by seams and fold the hem over the line so you get no crease line from the washing line (takes a lot of line room but NO IRONING yay!).
 The few creases that are sometimes left in t-shirts fall out after a few minutes body heat – the same for shirts and jeans anything else doesn’t seem to have creases in any more.

 Showering and washing my hair – showering has to be done quickly and efficiently because standing for too long using my arms to wash takes a lot of energy.
 Washing my hair in the shower has to be thought about.
 It’s very long and thick and needs conditioning.
 Holding my arms up for the amount of time it takes to rinse shampoo and then conditioner out thoroughly is too much if I have a busy day or night ahead.
 I always plan to wash my hair the day before going out and always have a style, whether straight or permed, that looks great without any messing around (rollers, hairdryers, straighteners) as these are all things that call for my arms to be above my head.